 Sadie Cornette Cook

-Meet Our Grammar Team!
+Meet the EWC Team!

 Sam Benkelman is Partner of Eyre Writing Center.
 In 2011, Sam graduated as a Linguistics concentrator from Harvard with a secondary in Computer Science.
 He is particularly interested in the cross-linguistic structure of language, and he recently won the Fulbright Fellowship to teach English grammar abroad in the Czech Republic.
 Sam also served as an Undergraduate Fellow at the Derek Bok Center for Teaching & Learning and as a research assistant for Harvard’s Linguistics Department and Graduate School of Education.